-Are you planning a drug free birth?
+Are you planning a drug-free birth?
 Or are you hoping to delay pain medications as long as possible during labour?
 Then check out our handy birth tool kit for rent: the ‘Birth Box”.

-Lets explore how each of these items can help you during your labour.
+Let’s explore how each of these items can help you during your labour.

 The scarf can be wrapped around the body in different ways to help relieve back pain, rotate a posterior baby, alleviate hip and pelvic girdle pain as well as relieve pelvic pressure.
 To see a demonstration of how a Rebozo can be used check out these amazing videos.
 Keep in mind Rebozo’s work best when you learn how to use one from a trained professional. (check out our Natural Pain Management for Labour class where we teach and help you practice a number of helpful rebozo techniques).

-A TENS machine is a little battery powered magic box of pain relief!
+A TENS machine is a little battery-powered magic box of pain relief!
 TENS stands for Transcutaneous electric nerve stimulation.
 If you’ve ever been to a physiotherapist, you may have already used one.
 There are special machines designed specifically for labour pain.
 The handheld machine is connected to four electrodes placed on the labouring woman’s back.
-Each electrode emits a low current electrical pulse.
+Each electrode emits a low-current electrical pulse.
 This feels a bit tingly or like gentle “pins and needles”.
 As contractions increase in intensity the user presses a button on the machine that “boosts” or jacks up the intensity of the current delivered.

-The electrical current delivered relieves the pain of contraction by way to the “Gate Control” theory of pain.
+The electrical current delivered relieves the pain of contraction by way of the “Gate Control” theory of pain.
 The electricity re-routes the electrical pain signal your body is trying to send to your brain, therefore, decreasing the way your brain interprets the pain of the contraction.
 These machines are especially handy during back labour.

-A Yoga Ball can be a labouring woman’s best friend!
-More import than what tools you use is how you position your body during labour.
+A Yoga Ball can be a labouring person’s best friend!
+More important than what tools you use is how you position your body during labour.
 A Yoga ball allows the use of upright body positioning in many forms.
 You can do so much more than just sit on it!
-Sitting on a yoga ball helps to increase the diameter of your pelvis and aids baby in entering the birth canal by allowing their head to better press against your cervix and help it to dilate.
+Sitting on a yoga ball helps to increase the diameter of your pelvis and aids the baby in entering the birth canal by allowing their head to better press against your cervix and help it to dilate.

 But also you can use a ball to lean over on your hands and knees to relieve back pain, place it between your back and a wall to support you in a squat or even take it into the shower to sit on or lean over.
 A yoga ball is like Frank’s Red Hot Sauce for labour.
 “Put that thing on everything!”.

-Never underestimate the amazing power of a life saver candy or a piece of gum during labour.
-With all the heavy breathing during labour, your mouth gets dry and sticky and not to mention your breath may not be a fresh as you would like.
+Never underestimate the amazing power of a lifesaver candy or a piece of gum during labour.
+With all the heavy breathing during labour, your mouth gets dry and sticky and not to mention your breath may not be as fresh as you would like.
 Little things like a piece of gum or candy can make a mom (and partner too) feel a little bit more like themselves during a long labour.
 If you can’t eat during labour a honey stick is a great little energy boost in a tiny package to get you over the finish line when energy stores start to deplete.

 Each box contains Raspberry leaf tea, a known uterine tonic to help the uterus return to its pre-pregnancy size and alleviate cramping.
 A sachet of the most amazing herbal healing bath is included.
 The herbs help to heal swollen bottoms and relieve tired muscles when the work of labour is over.

 But that’s not all!
-For a Complete list of all items included in the Birth Box Click Here
+For a complete list of all items included in the Birth Box Click Here

-All of the items in the birth box are stored in a travel container that has a handle for easy transport with you to hospital or for safe keeping and easy access during your home birth.
-Boxes are rented for $85.00, distributed in the 37th week of pregnancy and returned 1 week after your bundle of joy arrives.
+All of the items in the birth box are stored in a travel container that has a handle for easy transport with you to the hospital or for safe keeping and easy access during your home birth.
+Boxes are rented for $95.00, distributed in the 37th week of pregnancy and returned 1 week after your bundle of joy arrives.